Dark Phoenix (film): Development

-When he joined the team making the 2003 film X2, writer Zak Penn convinced director Bryan Singer not to adapt the Marvel Comics storyline "The Dark Phoenix Saga" for the film, believing it was "too soon to go into the Phoenix story and it was too soon to get cosmic."
+When he joined the team making the sequel X2 (2003), writer Zak Penn convinced director Bryan Singer not to adapt the Marvel Comics storyline "The Dark Phoenix Saga" for the film, believing it was "too soon to go into the Phoenix story and it was too soon to get cosmic".
 The character of Jean Grey / Phoenix was instead explored "subtly", with the intention of the full story being adapted in the next film instead.
-Singer did not return to direct the sequel, X-Men: The Last Stand, which was written by Penn and Simon Kinberg.
+Singer did not return to direct the sequel X-Men: The Last Stand (2006), written by Penn and Simon Kinberg, which was directed by Brett Ratner instead.
 The studio chose to adapt the "Dark Phoenix Saga" as only one of the film's "parallel storylines", with an executive at 20th Century Fox suggesting that the "Gifted" storyline also be in that film.
 This version of the story was not well received by fans and critics.
 Kinberg stated that he and Penn were ultimately unhappy with how the adaptation turned out as well.

-After the timeline of the X-Men franchise was retconned with the 2014 film X-Men: Days of Future Past, it was noted that a new adaptation of the "Dark Phoenix Saga" could be made that ignores the events of The Last Stand.
-Kinberg and Singer both expressed interest in the prospect, and hinted that 2016's X-Men: Apocalypse would set up elements for a retelling.
+After the timeline of the X-Men franchise was retconned with X-Men: Days of Future Past (2014), it was noted that a new adaptation of the "Dark Phoenix Saga" could be made that ignores the events of The Last Stand.
+Kinberg and Singer both expressed interest in the prospect, and hinted that X-Men: Apocalypse (2016) would set up elements for a retelling.
 Apocalypse introduces Sophie Turner as a young Jean Grey and begins exploring "how powerful she is".
 By April 2016, the sequel to Apocalypse was being rumored to indeed be a re-adaptation of "The Dark Phoenix Saga".
 In May 2016, Kinberg said that the next X-Men film after Apocalypse would be set in the 1990s, advancing one decade, as had been done for each of the previous few X-Men films.
 He also noted that Apocalypse had introduced younger versions of several characters from the original X-Men films to give them a new origin story—including Storm, Cyclops, Nightcrawler, and Jean Grey—with the intention of then exploring them in their own line of films.
 He added that he also hoped to see the cast of the previous trilogy of films return, namely James McAvoy as Charles Xavier, Michael Fassbender as Erik Lehnsherr / Magneto, and Jennifer Lawrence as Raven Darkhölme / Mystique.